aavashlamichhane/File-Upload/README.md

 Use the hashPassword.js to generate the password hash and secureKeyGen.js to generate a random secret key.

 The site is experimental.
-Vulnerabilities can be exploited.
+Vulnerabilities may be exploited.